Online Algorithms for Matchings with Proportional Fairness Constraints and Diversity Constraints: Experiments

-We run our experiments for Problem~\ref{prob:max-satisfied} on instances where the number of courses is 250 and the number of students is 10,000.
+We run our experiments for \matchlb\ on real world and synthetically generated instances where the number of courses is 250 and the number of students is 10,000.
 There are 20 groups, each containing 500 students.
 Every course has a lower bound of 2 for each group.
 We vary the average degree of the students from 1 through 125.